 To Insulate or Not?

-If you’ve got the patience, an excellent option now is to watch temperatures as winter unfolds.
+If you’ve got the patience, an excellent option now is to watch temperatures next time winter unfolds.
 Plot cellar and outdoor temperatures on a graph until the end of spring and you’ll learn a lot.
 I suspect that your best option will be to remove the insulation on exterior walls, adding the little bit of heat necessary to bring the temperatures up during winter.
 The other alternative is to retain the insulation and use electricity to cool the cellar in summer.

 Two Pieces of Key Hardware